Saturday, August 31, 2013

 Thursday, August 29, 2013

-The Henry Street Settlement House -- No. 265 Henry Street
+The Henry Street Settlement House -- 265 Henry Street

 Above the exquisite doorway and molded metal lintel was applied to the original stone one -- photo by Alice Lum

-In 1827 Henry Street on Manhattan’s Lower East Side was undergoing rapid development.
-Brick-clad Federal-style homes were erected for the city’s well-to-do merchant class.
-No. 265 was completed that year, one of a row of elegant residences boasting costly touches.
-At No. 265 these included Flemish-bond brickwork above a brownstone basement, an elaborate door frame with fluted Ionic colunnettes and intricate iron cage newels.
+In 1827, Henry Street on Manhattan’s Lower East Side was undergoing rapid development.
+Brick-clad, Federal-style homes were erected for the city’s well-to-do merchant class.
+No. 265 Henry Street was completed that year, one of a row of elegant residences boasting costly touches.
+At No. 265 these included Flemish-bond brickwork above a brownstone basement, an elaborate door frame with fluted Ionic colonnettes and intricate iron cage newels.

-In the years just prior to the Civil War Alderman Thomas W. Adams lived in the house.
+In the years just prior to the Civil War, Alderman Thomas W. Adams lived in the house.
 He was seriously ill at the start of his last term, which ended with his retirement on December 31, 1859.
-At 2:00 on the afternoon of January 3, 1860 a group of citizens assembled at the Henry Street house.
-The New York Times reported that “Mr. Wm.
+At 2:00 on the afternoon of January 3, 1860, a group of citizens assembled at the Henry Street house.
+The New York Times reported, “Mr. Wm.
 L. Ely, on their behalf, presented to Mr. Adams an elegant gold watch, with hunting-case, gold chains, pencil-case and key, all costing $363.”
 The gifts represented a substantial testimonial worth about $7,000 today.

 Following his acceptance speech, Adams invited the group into another room “where refreshments were bounteously provided.”

 Charles W. Moores was next to move into No. 265 Henry Street.
-When Union soldier Charles T. Jenkins of Company D of the 40th Regiment Ohio Volunteers died in New York on Thursday, April 3, 1863, the Moores family offered the house for his funeral.
+When Union soldier Charles T. Jenkins of Company D of the 40th Regiment Ohio Volunteers died in New York on Thursday, April 3, 1863, the Moores family offered their parlor for his funeral.
 Only four months later, on August 27, Charles’ son William was drafted into the conflict.

 With her friend, Mary Brewster, Lillian Wald established the Visiting Nurses Service using donated funds.
 By January 1894 the pair had visited more than 125 families.
-In the spring of 1895 German-Jewish banker Jacob Schiff purchased the house at No. 265 Henry Street to be used by fledgling organization.
+In the spring of 1895, German-Jewish banker Jacob Schiff purchased 265 Henry Street to be used by fledgling organization.

-The house was enlarged with a full third floor, its windows being carefully matched and a modest but architecturally-appropriate cornice installed.
+The attic was raised to a full third floor, its windows being carefully matched, and a modest but architecturally-appropriate cornice installed.
 Soon there were eleven residents in the house, including nurse Lavinia Dock, an ardent suffragist, feminist and union organizer.
-A diverse group, the women lived and worked together, arising for the 7:30 breakfast followed by a meeting to discuss the day’s schedule and to address any problems or difficult situations.
+A diverse group, the women lived and worked together, rising for the 7:30 breakfast followed by a meeting to discuss the day’s schedule and to address any problems or difficult situations.
 The nurses went into the field, returning for lunch most often, and teaching in the afternoons.

 A cooking class, the Good Times Club, cost five cents per week and was a favorite in the neighborhood.
 Immigrants could learn English here and study rooms were provided.
 The residents of the area showed their gratitude however they could.